CtrlK

 Distinctiveness Conflict Risk

-The focus on embedding models, chunking strategies, and embedding optimization for RAG/semantic search is a clear niche that is unlikely to conflict with general ML skills, vector database skills, or broader NLP skills.
+The focus on embedding models, chunking strategies, and RAG applications creates a clear niche that is unlikely to conflict with general ML skills, search skills, or other NLP-related skills.
+The triggers are specific to the embedding/retrieval domain.

 3 / 3